There’s an old adage that says, “You are who you surround yourself with.” That raises the question: who exactly do you surround yourself with?

 Modern Sales Pros also has a seemingly abundant amount of knowledge circulating around, with archives full of opinions and insights from sales professionals available to members.

 Women have and continue to be underrepresented in sales.
 There’s no doubt that it can be hard to work in such a male dominated industry.
-Here are a few communities by women, for women.
+I’m completely blown away by women who dedicate their off-hours to lifting up other women.
+And that’s exactly what these women do.
+They founded organizations dedicated to the mentorship and training of women in sales.
+And that’s on top of their day jobs.

 If you want to be great at sales, you need to make sure that you’re surrounding yourself with people you can learn from and trust.
 Whether it’s an open community or a more exclusive one, it doesn’t hurt to get deeper into the sales world and learn from the best.